NBA mock draft: Where will Ayton, Doncic, Young and Bagley land?

 Kemba Walker has one more year on his contract and might not be in Charlotte's long-term plans.
 The Hornets are operating under a new coaching staff and front office, and they could be in line for a rebuild.

-They could very well be looking at point guard as a position of need, and the size, length and versatility of Shai Gilgeous-Alexander could be very attractive here considering the type of lineup flexibility he brings, making him capable of playing alongside Walker in the short-term.
+They could very well be looking at point guard as a position of need, and the size, length and versatility of Gilgeous-Alexander could be very attractive here considering the type of lineup flexibility he brings, making him capable of playing alongside Walker in the short term.

 The fact that he is 6-6 with a 7-foot wingspan, highly instinctual defensively and has the unselfishness needed to operate alongside a variety of guards makes him easy to slot in alongside virtually any type of player.
-His offense has made significant strides as the season has moved on, and NBA teams feel he's only starting to scratch the surface of his potential.
+His offense has made significant strides, and NBA teams feel he's only starting to scratch the surface of his potential.

 Starting salary: $3,346,560